A Survey of Deep Graph Learning under Distribution Shifts: from Graph Out-of-Distribution Generalization to Adaptation: Training-Time Graph OOD Adaptation

-\textbf{Graph Data Augmentation.} Different from the aforementioned weighting strategy, several works have delved into exploring graph data augmentation strategies to mitigate distribution shifts, mainly focusing on edge adaptation \cite{Dong2022FakeEdgeAD, Bi2023BridgedGNNKB, wang2024distribution}.
-Dong et al.~\cite{Dong2022FakeEdgeAD} find that the dataset shift challenge in edge prediction arises from the presence of links in training and the absence of link observations in testing.
+\textbf{Graph Data Augmentation.} Unlike the instance weighting strategy, which assigns weights to graph components, graph data augmentation methods modify graph structures to mitigate distribution shifts.
+It is important to clarify that this discussion focuses on graph data augmentation for training-time adaptation rather than generalization, as the former specifically aims to address distribution shifts during training, mainly focusing on edge adaptation.
+Dong et al.~\cite{Dong2022FakeEdgeAD} identify that distribution shifts in edge prediction stem from the presence of links in training but their absence during testing.
 To address this, they propose FakeEdge, a subgraph-based link prediction framework that intentionally adds or removes the focal links within the subgraph.
-This approach aims to decouple the dual role of edges, functioning both as components in representation learning and as labels for link prediction.
-Bi et al.~\cite{Bi2023BridgedGNNKB} reconsider the domain-level knowledge transfer problem as learning sample-wise knowledge-enhanced posterior distribution.
-They first learn the similarities of samples from both source and target graphs and build bridges between each sample and its similar samples containing valuable knowledge for prediction.
-A GNN model is then employed to transfer knowledge across source and target samples on the constructed bridged-graph.
+This method separates the dual role of edges, treating them both as features for representation learning and as labels for link prediction.
+Bi et al.~\cite{Bi2023BridgedGNNKB} approach the domain-level knowledge transfer problem by redefining it as learning a sample-wise knowledge-enhanced posterior distribution.
+In their framework, they compute similarities between source and target samples, constructing bridges that connect each sample to its similar samples containing valuable knowledge for prediction.
+A GNN model is then trained to transfer knowledge across source and target samples using this bridged-graph.
+This approach allows for smoother adaptation by explicitly bridging domain discrepancies between the source and target graphs, ensuring that knowledge from the source domain is transferred to the target domain effectively.
 More recently, a novel framework called DC-GST \cite{wang2024distribution} has been introduced to bridge the distribution shifts between augmented training instances and test instances in self-training, which incorporates a distribution-shift-aware edge predictor to improve the model's generalizability of assigning pseudo-labels, along with a carefully designed criterion for pseudo-label selection.
-Additionally, LTLP~\cite{wang2024optimizing} enhances graph data augmentation by addressing the long-tailed distribution of common neighbors in link prediction, effectively increasing the common neighbors of tail node pairs through high-quality edge generation and representation refinement.
+Additionally, LTLP~\cite{wang2024optimizing} enhances graph data augmentation by addressing the long-tailed distribution of common neighbors in link prediction.
+It achieves this by generating high-quality edges to increase the number of common neighbors for tail node pairs and refining their representations.